mmis1000/simple-page-flip/docs/api-references.md

 ## Raw Effects

-These are raw effect that fold from specific edge to other
+These are raw effects that fold from specific edge to other

 ### Left Top

-connects from left edge to top edge
+Connects from left edge to top edge

 <DemoLeftTop />